MirsadZagrljaca/taskAC/fullstacktask/README.md

 #### To start it you should

-- cd client && npm install && npm start && open browser on http://localhost:5000/
+- cd client && npm install && npm start && open browser on http://localhost:3000/
-- cd server && npm install && npm start && open browser on http://localhost:3000/
+- cd server && npm install && npm start

 #### Thank you for considering me.